Home and Property Protection

 Believe it or not, it’s often the simplest and most obvious precautions that homeowners tend to forget – and burglars tend to exploit.
 Maybe you’ve lived on the same street for decades and doubt “it” could ever happen to you.
 Maybe you’re in a rush and skip the usual routine.
 Whatever the situation, you should always lock your doors and windows when you go out.
 And keep close track of spare keys, where they are and/or who has them.

 Residential Security Survey – What can you do to increase your home security?

 Genesee Foundation has a contract with the Jefferson County Sheriff to provide security services.
-Off-duty officers in a Jefferson County Sheriff vehicle are in the community for 8-16 hours a day.
+Off duty officers in a regular Jefferson County vehicle patrol the community in staggered shifts throughout the year.
+This budgeted service is in addition to normal patrols in the community by on duty officers.
 They enforce traffic laws and can provide more immediate response to crime calls if they are already in the community.
-In addition, residents can request vacation checks on their residence for up to 52 days/year, or extra Genesee patrol coverage for observation or investigation of unusual or suspicious circumstances, activity, or behavior.
+In addition, residents can request vacation checks on their residence for up to 52 days/year, or extra Genesee patrol coverage for observation or investigation of unusual or suspicious circumstances, activity or behavior.
 Click on the links below for more information and forms

-The Genesee Foundation Board of Directors has done several comprehensive surveys of the community on issues related to patrol services in Genesee.
-Click here to see these surveys and results.
+Genesee Foundation Board of Directors has done several comprehensive surveys of the community on issues related to patrol services in Genesee.